-Time-lapse annotation analyte (introduced April 2016): 9 annotations for assessment: Laboratory performance is not assessed.
-This will be reviewed periodically in conjunction with the Embryology Steering Committee.
-Target values (TVs) for each of the 9 annotations are given and are derived by 'Expert' consensus.
-A minimum of 3 expert assessors are used for each distribution.
+Time-lapse annotation analyte (introduced April 2016): 9 annotations for assessment: Laboratory performance is now being formally assessed from May 2021 after a trial period following the pilot scheme and UKAS accreditation (which was gained in March 2019).
+Target values (TVs) for each of the 9 annotations are given and are derived by consensus (from April 2022).
 Rolling performance is reported on page 20 of the report.
 This part of the scheme gained UKAS accreditation (ISO17043:2010) in March 2019.